vodquang96/django-anymail/docs/esps/postmark.rst

 Limitations and quirks
 ----------------------

-Postmark has excellent support for standard email functionality, but does not support all the tracking and reporting additions offered by some other ESPs.
+Postmark does not support a few tracking and reporting additions offered by other ESPs.

 Anymail normally raises an :exc:`~anymail.exceptions.AnymailUnsupportedFeature` error when you try to send a message using features that Postmark doesn't support